Faiza Rahman is a partner in Weil’s Capital Markets practice and is based in New York.

 - JPMorgan Chase, Goldman Sachs, Citi and another major financial institution, as representatives of the initial purchasers, in an $8 billion 144A bond offering by an affiliate of Keurig Green Mountain (a portfolio company of JAB Holding Company), to finance the $23.1 billion merger of Keurig Green Mountain Inc. and Dr Pepper Snapple Group, Inc.

-- Barclays and JP Morgan, as joint book-running managers and representatives of the underwriters, in a $2.375 billion senior bond offering by Parker Hannifin Corporation to finance in part its pending $3.675 billion acquisition of LORD Corporation.
+- JP Morgan and another major financial institution, as joint book-running managers and representatives of the underwriters, in a $2.375 billion senior bond offering by Parker Hannifin Corporation to finance in part its pending $3.675 billion acquisition of LORD Corporation.

 - The underwriters in offerings of $1.4 billion fixed rate senior notes and $400 million floating rate senior notes by Tyson Foods; and in a $2.8 billion multi-tranche senior unsecured notes offering by Tyson Foods, Inc. to repay amounts outstanding under its term and commercial paper facilities and to finance all or a portion of its acquisition of the Thai and European operations of BRF SA.

 - Citi, HSBC, J.P.
-Morgan, Barclays and another financial institution, as joint book-running managers, in a $700 million senior notes offering by Lear Corporation to, in part, finance its acquisition of Xevo Inc.
+Morgan and other major financial institutions, as joint book-running managers, in a $700 million senior notes offering by Lear Corporation to, in part, finance its acquisition of Xevo Inc.

 - Goldman Sachs and JP Morgan as representatives of the underwriters in the approximately $263.6 million follow-on offering of common stock by Camping World Holdings, Inc. and certain selling stockholders.